CMS-TYPO3-Wordpress/gtd/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

-Providing a change log chapter is optional.
-You can also refer users to the ChangeLog file inside the extension or to some repository's commit listing.
+Please refer to the to the repository's commit listing: `Commits <https://github.com/phasenraum2010/gtd/commits/master>`_.